rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_browsers.md

 4. Set the appropriate session ID: `set SESSION <session id>`
 5. (Optional) Enable verbose mode if you want detailed output: `set VERBOSE true`
 6. (Optional) Kill browser processes before extraction to avoid file access issues: `set KILL_BROWSER true`
+7. (Optional) Migrate the session to `explorer.exe` before extraction: `set USER_MIGRATION true`
-7. Run the module: `run`
+8. Run the module: `run`
-8. You should see the extracted browser data in the loot files.
+9. You should see the extracted browser data in the loot files.

 ## Options

 - **KILL_BROWSER** - Kills browser processes before data extraction.
 This can help avoid file access issues if the browser is running, particularly for cookies.
+Default is `false`.
+- **USER_MIGRATION** - Migrates the session to `explorer.exe` (if available) before extracting data.
+This ensures the module is run in the user's context, avoiding potential access issues for user-specific data.
 Default is `false`.
 - **VERBOSE** - Prints more detailed output for each step, including encryption key extraction and DPAPI decryption.
 Default is `false`.
 - **SESSION** - The session to run the module on.
 Required.